dkyowell/PDFBlocks/Readme.md

     <img src="https://img.shields.io/badge/platforms-macOS+iOS-brightgreen.svg?style=flat" alt="Mac + iOS" />
 </p>

-A framework for generating PDFs with a SwiftUI like syntax.
+A framework for generating reports and other PDF documents with a SwiftUI like syntax.
 ##  Write page descriptions, not procedural code.
-PDF Blocks provides an easy-to-use declarative language for describing document layout that is modeled after SwiftUI.
+PDFBlocks provides an easy-to-use declarative language for describing document layout that is modeled after SwiftUI.
-Here is the code used to generate the PDF Blocks logo used at the top of this document:
+Here is the code used to generate the PDFBlocks logo used at the top of this document:

 ```swift
 struct Logo: Block {